trouillon-lab/PoolPy/README.md

 ## 🚀 Quick Start

 Below is a guide on how to use the PoolPy code locally.
+We provide two notebooks, `pool_interface.ipynb` and `pool_interface.ipynb`, which contain step-by-step instructions and code to design a pooling experiment and decode its results, respectivelly.
+Alternatively, users can use the code directly as explained below.

 ### 1. **Install uv**